ropensci/drake/README.md

 ## character(0)
 ```

 With everything already up to date, you have **tangible evidence** of reproducibility.
-You did not re-create the results, but you know the results are re-creatable.
+Even though you did not re-create the results, you know the results are re-creatable.
 They **faithfully show** what the code is producing.
 Given the right [package environment](https://rstudio.github.io/packrat/) and [system configuration](https://stat.ethz.ch/R-manual/R-devel/library/utils/html/sessionInfo.html), you have everything you need to reproduce all the output by yourself.

 ## Ease